top of page

 What is the average cost?

 The cost of therapy can range widely depending on the individual and their specific goals and needs.
-While stem cell therapy is currently not covered by health insurance, the average costs are actually much more affordable that people imagine.
+While biologics therapy is currently not covered by health insurance, the average costs are actually much more affordable that people imagine.

 "I was not expecting great results.
 I was not expecting quick results, but it wasn't long before I noticed a big difference... in my range of motion and lack of pain.
 It was 10 days max, when I started to notice a difference.
 It was amazing."